pingcap/docs-tidb-operator/README.md

 > **Note:**
 >
 > - Previously, we maintain the TiDB in Kubernetes documentation in the [docs](https://github.com/pingcap/docs) and [docs-cn](https://github.com/pingcap/docs-cn) repository.
-> - Since the end of March 2020, the TiDB in Kubernetes documentation is moved in this repository, and separated in the above three branches.
+> - Since March 31, 2020, all the TiDB in Kubernetes documentation has been moved to this repository, and maintained based on versions in the branches above.